You Know You Need A NEW Website, What Now?

 *BEWARE-If these requests are made, they are usually considered new or “out of the scope of the project” and can require additional FEES.
 This is why it is extremely important to review, discuss and agree in writing about the scope of your project at your website on-boarding meeting.

 Your Website Is Ready to Launch!
 This is the exciting phase of your web development project.
-You have submitted your changes; they have been performed and your site is ready to go live.
+You submitted your changes, and we have implemented them.
+Your site is now ready to go live.
 It is important to make sure that if you are not hosting with your developer that you have provided them with all the important information to transfer your website.

 These may include:

 - Web Hosting Information (including contacts), Logins, etc.